appsinprogress/penmark/README.md

-utterances 🔮
-A lightweight comments widget built on GitHub issues.
-Use GitHub issues for blog comments, wiki pages and more!

 # Edit Blog from Site 📝🐧

 A CMS you can embed directly into you Markdowb-based, Github-backed website/blog.
 No need to switch between multiple websites, your website/blog is the only place you need.